8 minute read

 employee on laptop

-Electronic payslips can cut the time you spend on manual and repetitive employee document processes by 98%.
+Electronic payslips can reduce the time spent on manual and repetitive employee document processes by 98%.
 The time you’ll be free to use on other important tasks.

 H&M save 156 days of administration time a year by delivering electronic payslips instead of paper payslips

-Before working with Datagraphic, it took fashion retailer H&M five hours per week in-house to print payslips to their 9,000 employees.
-Each payroll team member spent a further three hours separating the multi-part payslips and preparing them for despatch.
-By delivering electronic payslips – using Datagraphic’s payslip portal solution, Epay – they were able to save 156 days of administration time a year.
+Before working with Datagraphic, fashion retailer H&M spent five hours per week in-house printing payslips for their 9,000 employees.
+Each payroll team member spent an additional three hours separating the multipart payslips and preparing them for dispatch.
+By delivering electronic payslips using Datagraphic’s payslip portal solution, Epay, they were able to save 156 days of administration time per year.
 You can read their full success story here.

 3. Cost savings: reduce spending on postage